-140 Here, we focus on surface temperature anomaly at a yearly resolution.
-Temperature fields were bilinearly interpolated onto a 2.5° x 2.5° grid resulting in 3043 land grid points for each climate model.
-Yearly mean temperatures were computed at each grid point and the average over the reference period of 1870-1899 in the training run at the respective grid points was subtracted.
+Here, we focus on surface temperature anomaly at a yearly resolution.
+Temperature fields were bilinearly interpolated onto a $2.5^{\circ} \times 2.5^{\circ}$ grid, resulting in 3043 land grid points for each climate model.
+Yearly mean temperatures were computed at each grid point, and the average over the reference period of 1870-1899 in the training run at the respective grid points was subtracted.
 In the text, for simplicity reasons, we use the term "temperature" when referring to "yearly surface temperature anomaly".
 For the stratospheric aerosol optical depth, the globally averaged yearly time series is employed.

 Whenever regional averages are shown, area-weighted means are referred to.
-The regions employed in this study are 26 SREX land regions (Seneviratne et al., 2012) as well as global mean and global land mean (Fig. 1).
+The regions employed in this study are 26 land regions defined in the Special Report on Managing the Risks of Extreme Events (SREX) (Seneviratne et al., 2012) as well as global mean and global land mean (Fig. 1).
 While global mean refers to the average across all grid points, global land mean refers to the average across all land grid points excluding Antarctica.